-However, despite that benefit, executive recruiting and candidate sourcing teams regularly skip the org charting step and, as a result, regularly fail to discover A-players.
-Ironically, that recruiting short cut frequently causes searches to drag on for far too long.
+However, despite the benefit, executive recruiting and candidate sourcing teams regularly skip the org charting step.
+As a result, corporate sourcing teams regularly fail to discover A-players.
+Ironically, what is seen as a recruiting short cut frequently causes searches to drag on for far too long.
 In fact, failing to map talent at top target companies is a major cause of searches that fail to deliver a hire.
 Without candidate mapping, search firms and internal executive teams regularly miss candidates who would have been perfect for the job.

 Talent Mapping beyond LinkedIn

 How does executive mapping or org charting surface talent others miss?
 Sourcing teams that rely exclusively on LinkedIn are limited by LinkedIn’s uneven data.
 LinkedIn is only as good as the data users choose to enter.

 As a result, LinkedIn profiles lack the information you need to determine whether a candidate is qualified.
 In many cases, LinkedIn profiles are out-of-date.
 LinkedIn often shows that a member is working at a former employer in a former role, giving you the impression that the person is not qualified.
 Without further research, you would never know the person is now an ideal candidate, working at a target company.
 That kind of lapse is common in sourcing research.